Tycoon-Systems-Corp/tycoon-web-crawler-python-base/README.md

 - Install all Requirements.
 If you have permissions problems try adding "--user" as arguement pip install -r requirements.txt

-- copy and create .env file from .env.example and set creds value

 - Install playwright dependencies while virtual env activated playwright install